Blinue/Magpie/docs/Introduction to built-in effects.md

-This article guides you how to define your own scaling modes.

 Magpie ships with a handful of effect that an be used in combinations.
 Most of the effects have parameters that can be customized.
 All effects are stored in the `effects` folder.
 You can easily add effects if you are familiar with HLSL.
-Check the [MagpieFX](https://github.com/Blinue/Magpie/wiki/MagpieFX_EN) page.
+Check the [MagpieFX](https://github.com/Blinue/Magpie/wiki/MagpieFX%20(EN)) page.

 ## Introduction to shipped effects